FBoucher/stream-projects/_posts/2021/03/2021-03-12-Stream-169-AzUrlShortener-Scheduler_UI.md

 layout: post
 title: "Stream 169 - We need a UI to add schedule to our UrlShortener"
 featured-image: https://img.youtube.com/vi/uC1-vZGPKN0/hqdefault.jpg
-date: 2021-03-12 07:00 -0500
+date: 2021-03-19 07:00 -0500
 categories: tinyblazoradmin
 ---

 ## Summary

-In this live stream session, Frank is Continuing to build an user interface to create the schedule into the Url Shortener.
+In this live stream session, Frank is Continuing to build a user interface to create the schedule into the Url Shortener.
 The goal is to be able to save a new schedule.
 And be able to visualize the information clearly.

 📺 - Twitch archive - stream no.169